 The fact is that search engines are savvy now, and just any old link back to your website won’t do.
 A link to your site that a search engine will consider legitimate comes from a site or page that has content relevant to your site.

 Press releases are good.

-Search engines still recognize traditional press releases as legitimate for linkbuilding.
-Take the right approach to writing a press release by including your keywords and a link back to your website.
+Search engines still recognize traditional press releases as legitimate for link building.
+Take the right approach to write a press release by including your keywords and a link back to your website.

 Guest blogging for others is good!

 You want to guest blog on sites that have relevant content to your own.
 If you work for Two Degrees Food, for example, and make gluten-free, vegan snack bars, then requesting guest blogging spots on vegan and gluten-free blogs makes sense!
 They will allow you to link back to your website within your own blog post.

 Build quality content on your own blog that people can share.